Skip to content

 Market directory

 Each market has its own rulebook, its own fungibility classes, its own settlement cadence.
-All share one identity registry and one central counterparty.
+The tiering reflects how close each is to bilateral commodity volume that needs clearing today.

 Participant directory